therealblue24/bake/README.md

 # Bake
-C build system.
-I made `bake` as a challenge initially and it turned out to be better than I expected it to be. `bake` is quite nice.
+Bake is a C build system with support for compiling both applications and libraries, as well as supporting external dependieces and other goodies.

 # NOTE
 you need to create the binary output directory as specified in `bake.toml`, or else `bake` will not work
+> this is temporary due to my horrendous code

 ## Building bake
 ```sh